randomairborne/experienced/xpd-web/src/pages/docs.md

 ### Experience

-The `experience` command has six subcommands.
+The `xp experience` command has six subcommands.
 They all manipulate the XP of the users in your server.

 - `add`: Simple enough.
 Gives a user more XP.
 Events that trigger on level-up will not trigger until they next send a message (or in some cases, the next time they organically level up).